bhdicaire/Cisco88xxSetup/README.md

 	A| Phone.Dicaire.com

 6. Click Submit All Changes.
-	* The phone reboots and the changes are applied.

 7. In the web-based utility of your IP Phone, click Voice -> Phone